 - Run

-My test case outline is complete for this tutorial and clearly shows what I’m interested in testing.
-It can also be referred to as a test script.
+My test case outline (also called a test script) is complete for this tutorial and clearly shows what I’m interested in testing.
 For this post, I will write smoke tests using a bash-based, open source smoke test framework called smoke.sh

-by asm89, but you can write smoke tests in what ever language or framework you desire.
+by asm89.
+For your own projects, you can write smoke tests in what ever language or framework you prefer.
 I picked smoke.sh

 because it’s an easy framework to implement and it’s open source.
 Now let’s explore how to express this test script using the smoke.sh